GPrachhpal/git-practice/Don't/RebaseVSMerge.md

 1. ✅ Do rebasing on your **personal feature branches**.
 2. 🚫 Don’t do it on **shared branches** like `main`, `dev`, `stage`, or `qa` as it **rewrites history**.
+3. Never run rebase command on main branch.
+Rebase meant for branches not for root branch.